Orientation in Hattiesburg

 Orientation, Golden Eagle Welcome Week (GEWW) and UNV 100 work together to introduce students to the people, offices and resources that will make you successful at Southern Miss and beyond.

 All new degree-seeking students are required to attend an Orientation session.
 During this event, we will introduce you to the many departments and resources that will make your experience at Southern Miss unique.
 New students are also guided through academic advisement and course registration.
 Parents and families are invited to attend Freshman or Transfer Orientation sessions to assist their student with the transition to Southern Miss.
-Fall Orientation does not include parent and family programming.
+Spring Orientation does not include parent and family programming.

 Golden Eagle Welcome Week